-With summer winding down in Tucker, now is a great time to get a kick start on air conditioner maintenance.
+With summer winding down in Tucker, now is an ideal time to get a kick start on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be full of dirt and yard waste.
-This accumulation can decrease your unit’s efficiency and cause it to break down.
-Or require replacement faster.
+If you haven’t taken care of it lately, it could be full of dirt and debris from your yard.
+This collection can limit your unit’s efficiency and cause it to break down.
+Or wear it down more quickly.

-We recommend having your air conditioning system professionally maintained every year.
+We advise having your air conditioning system professionally tuned-up annually.
 Why?
-A clean system can be more energy efficient, which could save you money on utility expenses.
+A clean system can be more energy efficient, which could save you money on electric bills.

-Consistent AC maintenance also helps our technicians spot and handle minor issues before they develop into high-priced problems.
+Regular AC maintenance also helps our technicians locate and address slight issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some work you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as several components on your indoor HVAC system.
+You only need about an hour to clean your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?